Category: Chocolate

 If you’re looking for a show-stopper dessert for Valentines Day or any other special occasion, may I suggest this incredible chocolate raspberry torte?
 Chocolate and raspberries are one of my husband’s absolute favorite flavor combinations, so I KNEW he would love this treat!

 I found the recipe in a very old cookbook I bought years and years ago in a thrift store.
 Recently I was reading through it looking for new ideas and stumbled upon this recipe which grabbed my attention with its beautiful presentation.
-It can be made in several formats: using an 8″ springform round pan, a heart-shaped 8″ springform, OR in 4-5 individual 4″ springform pans.
-All these pans need to have removeable bottoms.

 The chocolate raspberry torte is amazing in taste, and dense and fudgy in texture.
 Topped with a simple layer of raspberry glaze and then beautiful fresh raspberries and powdered sugar, it’s a classy looking dessert!
-Today I want to share the steps used, to demonstrate how you can make it, too.

 Scroll Down For A Printable Recipe Card At The Bottom Of The Page